 Welcome to Maidstone

-Our area guide to Maidstone offers a brief overview of the area, its attractions, properties, schools, history, council tax and public transport links.
+Our area guide for living in Maidstone offers a brief overview of the area, its attractions, properties, schools, history, council tax and public transport links.

 Maidstone enjoys a vibrant arts community, country parks, a picturesque River Medway setting and a super-fast rail line to London.
 The bustling town centre, with its leisure and retail focus, is in contrast to the outlying villages, where the dream of living in a semi-rural Kentish idyll is made possible.